alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="final" skew height={275} minWidth={600} maintainHeight={0.3} seed={16192} fragmentShaderOptions={{ blackAndWhite: true }} />

 I didn't cover these additional elements because they're not core to the effect -- they just add a layer of refinement.
 There are loads of ways in which you could tweak or add to the effect.
-I tried tons of ideas and kept those around because they worked really well.
-I suggest tweaking the code and trying to adding some refinements yourself!
+I tried tons of ideas and kept those around because they worked very well.
+I suggest tweaking the code and trying to add some refinements yourself!

 Anyway, thanks so much for reading.
 I hope this was interesting.